Introductory Lectures on Quantum Field Theory: Appendix: A crash course in Group Theory

 \item Complex representations: finally, a representation is complex if the generators and their complex conjugate are not related by a similarity transformation.
 This is for instance the case of the two three-dimensional representations $\mathbf{3}$ and $\mathbf{\overline{3}}$ of SU(3).

 \end{itemize}

 There are a number of invariants that can be constructed associated with an irreducible representation $R$ of a Lie group ${G}$ and that can be used to label such a representation.
 If $T^{a}_{R}$ are the generators in a certain representation $R$ of the Lie algebra, it is easy to see that the matrix $\sum_{a=1}^{{\rm dim\,}{G}}T^{a}_{R}T^{a}_{R}$ commutes with every generator $T^{a}_{R}$.
-Therefore, because of Schur's lemma, it has to be proportional to the identity\footnote{Schur's lemma states that a representation of a group is irreducible if and only if all matrices commuting with every element of the representation are proportional to the identity.}.
+Therefore, because of Schur's lemma, it has to be proportional to the identity\footnote{Schur's lemma states that if there is a matrix $A$ that commutes with all elements of an irreducible representation of a Lie algebra, then $A=\lambda\mathbf{1}$, for some $\lambda\in\mathbb{C}$.}.
 This defines the Casimir invariant $C_{2}(R)$ as

 A second invariant $T_{2}(R)$ associated with a representation $R$ can also be defined by the identity

 Actually, taking the trace in Eq. (\ref{eq:c2}) and combining the result with (\ref{eq:t2}) we find that both invariants are related by the identity